The Importance of Colour in Brand Advertising

 Orange is adventurous, enthusiastic and self-confident.

-Harley Davidson uses this colour to convey its boldness.
+Harley Davidson uses this colour to convey its boldness in its brand advertising.

 Fanta uses it because of the adventurous spirit this beverage has.

 When you see pink, the first thing that comes to mind is femininity; it is a soft colour that also represents gentleness.

 A great example of how the colour was used appropriately is the company that manufactures Barbie dolls.